Nitecore MH25GTS

 Handling of the light

 Compared to the Jetbeam TH20 I reviewed earlier, the Nitecore MH25GTS is quite a bit smaller, about the size of the old Sunwayman V20C.
 I will show some comparison pictures below.
 It’s still rather a long flashlight compared to my other 18650 flashlights.
-These days manufacturers tend to make shorter and shorter flashlights, but this it sill quite long.
+These days, manufacturers tend to make shorter and shorter flashlights, but this is still quite long.
 The mechanic tailcap switch is a forward clicky (like all tactical flashlights should have) and besides the button you can find the USB port for the built-in charge function.
 The switch isn’t sticking out as much as the Jetbeam TH20 which makes it more difficult to use with gloves.

 Holster:

 The first time I tried to insert the MH25GTS into the holster it felt like it didn’t go any deeper, so I took of the pistol-grip ring, but then it went too deep.
 So I tried it again with the pistol grip ring attached, and pushed a little harder.. then it worked.
 But when I did that, I cut the thread that attaches the velcro part to the holster..
 I don’t think it was supposed to do that.
 So that was way too weak!
 At the moment it happened it felt like it was a magnet attaching both ends.. but it wasn’t I snapped the string that kept both sides together.
 See the picture below for more clarification.
-The middle flap should be attached to the holster??
+Should the middle flap be attached to the holster??

 Tailstanding?